 Failure to do so within this time will result in administration charges being incurred.

 Payment via our website must be within 72 hours of your crossing being uploaded to the website.
 Failure to do so within this time will result in administration charges being incurred.
 If you are having any trouble paying online then you should email email@example.com or use the Live CHAT facility on www.humbertag.com.

 At the Toll booths, you can pay by credit or debit card – using chip and pin or contactless.
 We also have the ability to process payments using Apple Pay, Google Pay and Samsung Pay using your mobile phone.

-No – unfortunately, we will not be taking cash payments at this time and we will only accept card.
+No – unfortunately, we will not be taking cash payments and we will only accept card (credit or debit, contactless and chip and pin).
 This is to minimise the spread of the infection by limiting contact between staff and customers.